-Trump earned over $150 million in 2005 and paid a small percentage of that in regular federal income taxes.
+Trump earned over $150 million (£120 million) during that year and paid a small percentage of that in regular federal income taxes.

-The return also showed Trump was reaping the benefits from a $916 million loss reported in a 1995 return, which was released last year by The New York Times.
+The return also showed Trump was reaping the benefits from a $916 million (£733 million) loss reported in a 1995 return, which was released by The New York Times last year.
 “Using a loophole Congress closed in 1996, Trump converted that loss into a tax credit for the same amount he could offset against income,” The Daily Beast reported.

 Maddow said the return showed up in journalist David Cay Johnston’s mailbox.
 While on the show, Johnston said it is entirely possible that Trump leaked the document himself.

 Ahead of Maddow’s report, The White House released a statement also revealing the tax information, while accusing Maddow of being "desperate for ratings," according to CNN.